Cortisone reductase deficiency: Effect on HPA Axis

 The Hypothalamic-Pituitary-Adrenal axis relies on blood levels of cortisol to act as negative feedback.
 Low levels of blood cortisol leads to release of Corticotrope Releasing Hormone (CRH) activating the anterior pituitary and signalling the release of Adrenocorticotropic Hormone (ACTH), stimulating the adrenal gland to make more cortisol.
 In addition to cortisol, the adrenal gland also releases androgen, leading to hyperandrogenism, which gives rise to the symptoms commonly associated with Cortisone Reductase Deficiency.

 Diagnosis

 Diagnosis of cortisone reductase deficiency is done through analysis of cortisol to cortisone metabolite levels in blood samples.

 Treatment

 There is no treatment for cortisone reductase deficiency.
 Shots of cortisol are quickly metabolised into cortisone by the dysregulated 11β-HSD1 enzyme; however, symptoms can be treated.
-Treatment of hyperandroginism can be done through prescription of antiandrogens.
+Treatment of hyperandrogenism can be done through prescription of antiandrogens.
 They do so by inhibiting the release of gonadotropin and luteinizing hormone, both hormones in the pituitary, responsible for the production of testosterone.